Things I hate in French

 Sources

 All of them are French sadly.
-May find interesting articles in English.
+I might find interesting articles in English.
 Who knows.